Electrenator/Tabbly/README.md

 **Note**: installing it that way does *requires* `CGO` to be enabled and the `gcc` compiler to be percent.
 This is a requirement from the [go-sqlite3](https://github.com/mattn/go-sqlite3?tab=readme-ov-file#installation) dependency.

 ## Automatic starting
-Currently the only way to automatically start this application *on Linux* is to add it to cron after install using adding something along the lines of the following to your cron config;
+Currently the only way to automatically start this application *on Linux* is to add it to cron after install using adding something along the lines of the following to your cron config (`crontab -e`);
 ```cron
 @reboot ~/go/bin/tabbly
 ```